Youth Criminal Legal Reform

 YOUTH WELLNESS ZONES

 The Youth Wellness Zone initiative is a place-based, collective-impact approach to create meaningful, positive change in youth mental wellness in Washington state.
 “Zones,” hyperlocal geographic regions, utilize community expertise and engagement to identify needs and create change in built and social environments, service entities, and local policies.
-This learning collaborative currently includes four communities: Northeast Spokane (The ZONE at the North East Community Center Association), Yakima Valley Partners for Education, Renton Innovation Zone Partnership, and Greater Parkland (Kids’ Mental Health Pierce County).
-Each of these zones specifically engage young people in their communities in defining wellness, identifying areas for improvement, and actioning place-based innovation to directly and indirectly improve individual youth mental wellbeing.
+These zones specifically engage young people in their communities in defining wellness, identifying areas for improvement, and actioning place-based innovation to directly and indirectly improve individual youth mental wellbeing.
+Learn more here.

 hOUSING STABILITY FOR YOUTH (H-SYNC)